zalando/postgres-operator/README.md

 ### Role-based access control for the operator

-The `manifests/operator-rbac.yaml` defines cluster roles and bindigns needed for the operator to function under access control restrictions.
+The `manifests/operator-rbac.yaml` defines cluster roles and bindings needed for the operator to function under access control restrictions.
 To deploy the operator with this RBAC policy use:

 ```bash
 kubectl create -f manifests/configmap.yaml